NumanAnees/React/README.md

-#React App
+#React

-This app is written in React .
+This app is written in React.